 With hundreds of billions being reallocated and transferred to fulfill these aggressive goals, the opportunities for investors seem high.

-At the most basic level this immense undertaking will include a need for more raw materials.
+At the most basic level, this immense undertaking will include a need for more raw materials.
 Among mining stocks, investors in copper producers could be big beneficiaries as the metal is needed to distribute electricity from generation to charging stations, and also within vehicles.
 Silver which is used to build solar panels could also see more industrial demand.
-Lithium, cobalt and other rare earth metals currently used to manufacture batteries will also be in higher demand.
+Lithium, cobalt, and other rare earth metals currently used to manufacture batteries will also be in higher demand.
 Although wind and solar power generation is expanding, it is not expected to create enough reliable energy.
 Therefore, companies that produce uranium could also benefit from increasing demand as more nuclear plants go online.

 Car manufacturers themselves will get an influx of taxpayer-funded subsidies.
-Additionally, if the adoption of new vehicles is high, sales may be rampant over the next decade.
+Additionally, if consumer adoption of new vehicles is high, sales may be rampant over the next decade.
 Conversely, if the infrastructure is behind the car makers' timeline, buyers may wait, and automakers could find buyers unwilling to buy either the old technology or the new.

 It’s easy to find and explore smaller companies in all the various industries affected by going to the company search bar here on Channelchek.